Weak yen yet to reach corporate Japan's bottom line

 So they should be doing well in the fallout from Abenomics.
 New Prime Minister Shinzo Abe's drive for aggressive monetary easing and fiscal stimulus helped push the yen to a 2-1/2 year low of 92.29 to the dollar on Friday.

-But warning signs come from firms like Honda, which booked an unrealised loss on currency derivatives of 54.5 billion yen ($598.5 million) in the fourth quarter, mostly in currency products.
+But warning signs come from firms like Honda, which booked an unrealized loss on currency derivatives of 54.5 billion yen ($598.5 million) in the fourth quarter, mostly in currency products.

 Honda's chief financial officer Fumihiko Ike told reporters that the company hedged currency trades three month ahead, a common practice among Japanese exporters that means their fourth quarter sales were booked at yen levels near a record high.